Most Important Coding Languages to Learn

 The most important programming languages for data scientists:

 Mobile developers create applications for mobile devices, including tablets, smartphones, and smartwatches.
 The most popular operating systems are Android and iOS.
-Some developers specialize in one operating system, while others work with both.
+Some developers specialize in developing for just one operating system, while others work with both.

 The most important coding languages for a mobile app developer: